ocaml/ocaml.org/data/tutorials/language/3ds_06_options.md

 ## Conclusion

 By the way, any type where `map` and `join` functions can be implemented, with similar behaviour, can be called a _monad_, and `option` is often used to introduce monads.
 But don't freak out!
-You absolutely don't need to know what a monad is to use the `option` type.
+You don't need to know what a monad is to use the `option` type.